Calling for PM Modi’s win, Rajasthan Governor violated code, finds EC

 In 1993, when Himachal governor Gulsher Ahmed was found campaigning for his son Sayeed Ahmed in the constituency from where he was contesting, EC had held it as a model code violation.

-Lter, he resigned from the post.
+Later, he resigned from the post.